vandede/MDLT/README.md

 ## Limitations

 Some factors limit the real-life usability of the code:
-* The blockchain can not be saved and accessed at a later point, thus it is not distributed.
+* The blockchain cannot be saved and accessed at a later point, thus it is not distributed.
 However, the main building blocks remain the same and the distribution would be an additional add-on to this code.
 * The hash is created each time the code is run.
 It can load previous data, however only into the new hash.
 * We could increase "tamper-proofness" by storing the patient data itself on an individual blockchain but here the limits of blockchain technology could be reached quite quickly (for an extended article on blockchain limitations see [this link](https://malcoded.com/posts/storing-data-blockchain/ "Blog Post on Blockchain Limitations").